 Vietnam.vn - Nền tảng quảng bá Việt Nam

-From village to "digital floor"
+From the village to the "digital floor"

 Báo Nhân dânBáo Nhân dân27/06/2025

-New vitality from the digital transformation movement
+New vitality from the digital transformation movement.

 Source: https://nhandan.vn/tu-ban-lang-den-san-so-post890049.html